Electronic Prescription Service (EPS)

 Email - firstname.lastname@example.org

-When a patient requests a prescription by hand and by post they must allow a minimum of 48 hours for the request to be processed.
+When a patient requests a prescription by hand and by post they must allow a minimum of 2 working days for the request to be processed.

 Please note that we are unable to process repeat prescription requests over the telephone.